 A verandah is a fabulous addition to your home.
 It’s a great outdoor room you can spice up to suit an outdoor entertaining space or tone down to encourage a bit of R&R.

 But whatever you do, it needs some kind of further dressing up once it’s built to entice you outdoors.
 And having invested some money in building your new outdoor room, you’re probably wanting cheaper options for verandah décor ideas.

 Before we give you the list, we have some quick tips.
-In decorating your verandah, think about all your senses.
+In decorating, think about all your senses.
 Try to cater to fragrance and sound as well as touch and sight.

 Also, pick out your colour and pattern themes from the beginning and stick with them for a consistent but elegant touch.
 Here we go: